MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 - Add custom work item types that you want to appear on your backlog or board.
 For more information, see [Add and manage work item types](../../organizations/settings/work/customize-process-work-item-type.md).
 - Customize your product and portfolio backlogs.
 Customization ensures that the chosen work item types appear on the backlogs and boards.
 For more information, see [Customize backlogs and boards](../../organizations/settings/work/customize-process-backlogs-boards.md).
 - Customize workflow states.
 Each workflow state appears as a column on the Kanban board.
-For details, see [Customize a workflow](../../organizations/settings/work/customize-process-workflow.md).
+For more information, see [Customize a workflow](../../organizations/settings/work/customize-process-workflow.md).

 #### [Team Administrator](#tab/team-administrator)

 - Set the backlogs that you want to be active for your team.
 You only need to configure the Kanban boards of backlogs that your team plans to use.
-For details, see [Select backlog navigation levels for your team](../../organizations/settings/select-backlog-navigation-levels.md).
+For more information, see [Select backlog navigation levels for your team](../../organizations/settings/select-backlog-navigation-levels.md).
 - Determine how to track bugs.
 Bugs might have different workflow states from other types of work items in the **Requirement** category.
 As a result, bugs must be mapped separately from other work item types.
-For details, see [Show bugs on backlogs and boards](../../organizations/settings/show-bugs-on-backlog.md).
+For more information, see [Show bugs on backlogs and boards](../../organizations/settings/show-bugs-on-backlog.md).
 - Identify the columns that your team can use to support its workflow and Kanban processes.
 For more information, see [Map the flow of work](#map-the-flow-of-work) later in this article.
 - Add, remove, or rename columns and map workflow states to columns.
 For more information, see [Manage columns on your Kanban board](#add-or-rename-columns) later in this article.